 Many developing nations suffer from a shortage of well-qualified teachers, especially in rural areas.
 Resources are few, and many teachers are expected to handle classrooms with upwards of 60 students.
-They also face challenges that are unique to the developing world, and often lack the support they need to manage these challenges.
+They also face challenges that are unique to the developing world and often lack the tools and infrastructure to manage these challenges.

 One World University

 One World University (OWU) was established in Mozambique in 1998 with the aim of strengthening the nation’s educational system.
-The university is operated by th elocal development organization Ajuda de Desenvolvimento de Povo para Povo (ADPP Mozambique).
+The university is operated by the local development organization ADPP Mozambique.
 Two baccalaureate degrees are available at OWU: one in education and another in community development.
 Graduates of the education program are qualified to teach primary education at the college level.

 Combining classroom instruction with independent study and high-levels of hands-on teaching experience, OWU inspires its students to learn all that they can.
 In the process, they discover first-hand that learning must be made relevant and enjoyable so that children feel positive about coming—and remaining—in school.
 Graduates also understand the importance of involving parents and the community, and how to foster a positive environment that places a high value on obtaining an education.

 The program in community development was added in 2008.
 This new degree was inspired by Mozambican President Armando Emilio Guebuza, who said, “I would like you to make a course for fighting poverty.
 This is what we need.
 People who work in the districts and with the people.
 You should graduate bachelors in the fight against poverty.”
 We agreed.
 In honor of President Guebuza and his leadership, the new community development program was named “Fighting Shoulder to Shoulder with the Poor.”